 Selma entered DuVernay into the pantheon of important black directors and earned her wide acclaim.
 Since then, her acuity and influence as a director have only grown deeper with each project.
 What is increasingly apparent is that DuVernay uses her camera to issue a serious demand to viewers, as consumers and citizens, to look deeply at black life and black representation in American cinema.
-She is unique because of the rarity of her race and her gender in Hollywood—which reveals her enormous capability not to let the bastards stop her stride—but even more because she refuses to look merely to the past and mine it for easy, stagnant material.
+She is unique not just because of the rarity of her race and her gender in Hollywood, which only reveals her enormous capability not to let the bastards stop her stride, but more so because she refuses to look merely to the past and mine it for easy, stagnant material.
 Instead, much like Meg Murry, the protagonist of A Wrinkle in Time—the next film she is set to direct—DuVernay works to thread together the past continuous.

 DuVernay and I spoke for two hours about prison reform, cinema segregation, and the neighborhood where she grew up.

 Let’s talk a little bit about Compton, where you are from.
 People are actually leaving the South to go there for a better life.
 As you show in the documentary, they’re fleeing anti-black laws and the indentured servitude of sharecropping that defined the era after Reconstruction, only to have these prejudices catch up with them in the form of housing segregation and tough-on-crime policies.
 Compton is right there in the middle of all that history.

 Compton, Long Beach, South Central—that whole corridor of blackness.
 Black neighborhoods just kind of strung together.

 Rebellious black neighborhoods.
 Over-policed neighborhoods.
 But also black neighborhoods that don’t necessarily take what’s given to them.